Courses

 Fall, Spring.

-RUSSA3303 Advanced Composition and Conversation
+RUSSA3304 Advanced Composition and Conversation

-Full details for RUSSA 3303 - Advanced Composition and Conversation
+Full details for RUSSA 3304 - Advanced Composition and Conversation

-BCS1131 Elementary Bosnian-Croatian-Serbian I
+BCS1132 Elementary Bosnian-Croatian-Serbian II

-BCS2133 Intermediate Bosnian-Croatian-Serbian I
+BCS2134 Intermediate Bosnian-Croatian-Serbian II

 The intermediate course in BCS is a continuation of the elementary course and is intended to enhance overall communicative competence in the language.
 This course moves forward from the study of the fundamental systems and vocabulary of the Bosnian/Croatian/Serbian to rich exposure to the spoken and written language with the wide range of speakers and situations.
 The goal of the course is to give students practice in comprehension, speaking, and composition, while broadening their vocabulary and deepening their understanding of grammar and syntax.
 The course will focus on the following skills: conversation, writing, role-playing, interviewing, and summarizing.
 To develop these skills the students will be assigned dialogues, language exercises, translations, descriptions, summaries, and a final independent project.

-FINN2133 Intermediate Finnish I
+FINN2134 Intermediate Finnish II

-The Intermediate Finnish I course is designed for students with some prior knowledge of Finnish.
+The Intermediate Finnish II course is designed for students with some prior knowledge of Finnish.
 Students have an opportunity to practice listening, reading, writing and speaking in Finnish.
 Students learn to provide information about their opinions and feelings, their families, their immediate environment and their daily activities.
 The course is taught in Finnish.

 UKRAN1100 Introduction to the Geography, History, Culture, and Language of Ukraine